Leonard W. Murray

-Murray commenced his World War II service as Deputy Chief of Naval Staff, playing a key role in negotiations with the United States and the UK on rapidly expanding the Canadian Navy.
+Commencing his World War II service as Deputy Chief of Naval Staff, Murray played a key role in negotiations with the United States and the UK on rapidly expanding the Canadian Navy.
 He was a founding member of the Permanent Joint Board on Defence and helped negotiate the destroyers-for-bases deal.
 In late 1940, Murray was placed in command of a fleet of five Canadian ships dispatched to defend the UK.
 From there, he was reassigned to command positions on Canada's east coast, initially in command of the Newfoundland Escort Force, then Commanding Officer Atlantic Coast.
 Following the Atlantic Convoy Conference of March 1943, Murray was appointed Commander-in-Chief, Canadian Northwest Atlantic, and successfully led Canadian, British, American and other Allied naval and air forces to victory in the Battle of the Atlantic.

 Murray was controversially blamed for allowing sailors to take shore leave in Halifax, Nova Scotia, on VE Day, a decision that is believed to have contributed to the Halifax Riot of 7–8 May 1945.
 Following the riot, Murray retired from the Royal Canadian Navy and moved to the UK, where he practiced law and became active in local politics.